jtvaughan/tsukuyomi/README.md

 Introduction
 ------------

-月詠 is a loose collection of web-facing tools for learning Japanese.
+月詠 is a loose collection of command line and web-facing tools for learning Japanese.
 It could, in principle, be tailored to help people learn any language, but its algorithms are specially designed for processing Japanese text.
 As mentioned above, 月詠 is designed to be useful but not necessarily easy to use for average computer users.
 However, anyone who can run Python commands from terminals can use 月詠.